saeyslab/napari-sparrow/docs/usage.md

   - override /hydra/launcher: submitit_local
 ```

-If sparrow is run on a SLURM cluster, change this to:
+If harpy is run on a SLURM cluster, change this to:

 ```yaml
 defaults: